cfhughes1/tictactoe/README.md

 4. Contact christinafayehughes2@gmail.com and ask her to finish her code so that you can play. :)

+# To test #
+Run the following command:

+py.test

 # API Documentation #
 Note: all Game objects come pickled and should be unpickled with pickle.loads(myGameObject) for consumption.
 See code for further documentation.